quantiaconsulting/amplicon_metagenomics/human_cancer/readme.md

 ## Abstract
-Gastric Cancer (GC) is the fifth most prevalent cancer worldwide and the third leading cause of global cancer mortality.
+Gastric Cancer (GC) is the 5th most prevalent cancer worldwide and the third leading cause of global cancer mortality.
 Recently, the involvement of the microbiota in gastric carcinogenesis has been described.
 To deepen this aspect [Ravegnini et al. IJMS 2021](https://www.mdpi.com/1422-0067/21/24/9735) compared microbiota composition in **signet-ring cell carcinoma (SRCC)** and **adenocarcinoma (ADC)**.
-They used 40 FFPE samples corresponding to tumor and paired healty tissues.
+They used 40 FFPE samples corresponding to tumor and paired healthy tissues in both cancer subtypes.

-## Data Analysis
+## Data Analysis: Precomputed data
 We are going to explain the analysis already performed on a subset of the paper data.
 In particular, we will analyse:
-- 5 SRCC samples;
+- 5 SRCC samples from PPFE biopsies;
-- 5 ADC samples;
+- 5 ADC samples from PPFE biopsies;
-The V3-V4 amplicon was amplified and sequenced by using the _Illumina MiSeq platform_ wuth a 2x300 layout.
+The V3-V4 amplicon was amplified and sequenced by using the _Illumina MiSeq platform_ with a 2x300 layout.
 **Considering the available time, data were pre-computed.
 So start to copy the folder:**
 ```
 cd